gvvaughan/specl/docs/specl.md

-Both of these functions are passed all of the arguments that are generated in the code wrapped in `expect` that eventually leads to the custom matcher, though they are not useful here, the full prototypes are:
+Both of these functions are passed all of the arguments that are generated in the code wrapped in `expect` that eventually leads to the custom matcher, though they are not useful in this particular example, the full prototypes are:

 {% highlight lua %}
     function format_expect (expected, actual, ...)